-The CC must ensure that the title to all Police land and buildings is properly recorded at the Land Registry.
+The CC must ensure that the title to all Police land and buildings is properly recorded at the Land Registry where such interest is capable of registration.

 Assets no longer required are to be disposed of at best value or if of no further economic value, to be written off in line with authorities and limits set out in Asset Disposal section 3.8.2.